Chinook salmon: Wild capture

-The total North Pacific fisheries harvest of the Chinook salmon in 2010 was some 1.4 million fish, corresponding to 7,000 tonnes; 1.1 million of the fish were captured in the United States, and others were divided by Canada and Russia.
+The total North Pacific fisheries harvest of the Chinook salmon in 2010 was some 1.4 million fish, corresponding to 7,000 tonnes; 1.1 million of the fish were captured in the United States, and others were divided between Canada and Russia.
 The share of Chinook salmon from the total commercial Pacific salmon harvest was less than 1% by weight and only about 0.3% of the number of fish.
 The trend has been down in the captures compared to the period before 1990, when the total harvest had been around 25,000 tonnes.
 Global production has, however, remained at a stable level because of increased aquaculture.

 Aquaculture

 The world's largest producer and market supplier of Chinook salmon is New Zealand.
 In 2009, New Zealand exported 5,088 t of Chinook salmon, marketed as king salmon, equating to a value of NZ$61 million in export earnings.
 For the year ended March 2011, this amount had increased to NZ$85 million.
 New Zealand accounts for about half of the global production of Chinook salmon, and about half of New Zealand's production is exported.
 Japan is New Zealand's largest export market, with stock also being supplied to other countries of the Pacific Rim, including Australia.

 Farming of the species in New Zealand began in the 1970s when hatcheries were initially set up to enhance and support wild fish stocks, with the first commercial operations starting in 1976.
 After some opposition against their establishment by societal groups, including anglers, the first sea cage farm was established in 1983 at Big Glory Bay in Stewart Island by British Petroleum NZ Ltd.

 Today, the salmon are hatched in land-based hatcheries (several of which exist) and transferred to sea cages or freshwater farms, where they are grown out to the harvestable size of 3–4 kg.
 The broodstock for the farms is usually selected from existing farm stock or sometimes sourced from wild populations.
 Eggs and milt are stripped manually from sexually mature salmon and incubated under conditions replicating the streams and rivers where the salmon would spawn naturally (at around 10–12 C).
 After hatching, the baby salmon are typically grown to the smolt stage (around six months of age) before they are transferred to the sea cages or ponds.
-Most sea cage farming occurs in the Marlborough Sounds, Stewart Island, and Akaroa Harbour, while freshwater operations in Canterbury, Otago, and Tasman use ponds, raceways, and hydro canals for growout operations.
+Most sea cage farming occurs in the Marlborough Sounds, Stewart Island, and Akaroa Harbour, while freshwater operations in Canterbury, Otago, and Tasman use ponds, raceways, and hydro canals for grow-out operations.